Vehicle Rules & Regulations

 Verification (was previously known as Scrutineering) carries points totaling 100.
 Please take the time to look closely at the detail relating to Verification, as it will be in any teams favour to obtain maximum points.

-Please make sure that the below sheets are used as a check list in the lead up to the event, as points will be awarded only on the first time Verification check list that is carried out.
+Please make sure that the below sheets are used as a check list in the lead up to the event.

-Verification will be open on site at 6:30am on Friday 16th April 2015 and all teams will have to report to the Verification Team Leader no later than 11.00am on the Friday.
+Verification will be open on site at 12pm Thursday 6th April till approx 7pm & 7am on Friday 7th April 2017 and all teams will have to report to the Verification Team Leader no later than 11.00am on the Friday.

 The following verification points are available as a PDF for download.